EV Resale Value Rankings

 Luxury EVs see the steepest depreciation in dollar terms, making them incredible used values.
 A Mercedes EQS or Lucid Air that originally sold for $90K-$105K can now be found for under $45K.
 For budget-conscious buyers, the discontinued Chevrolet Bolt and aging Nissan Leaf offer full EV ownership for under $15K-$18K.

-Data sources: iSeeCars 2026 Depreciation Study, Recurrent Used EV Market Report, KBB Fair Market Value.
-Last verified: 2026-05-06.
+Data sources: CarEdge model depreciation pages (2026), iSeeCars 2026 Depreciation Study, Recurrent Used EV Market Report, KBB / Edmunds / CarGurus used-market listings.
+Last verified: 2026-06-14.
 Used prices are market averages and may vary by condition, mileage, region, and trim level.

 Understanding EV Depreciation

 Electric vehicles depreciate differently than gas cars.
-While the average new gas car loses about 40% of its value in 3 years, EVs vary wildly — from as little as 25% (Tesla Model Y) to over 60% (Lucid Air, early Nissan Leaf).
+While the average new gas car loses about 40% of its value in 3 years, EVs vary wildly — from under 30% for the best holders (Rivian R1S, Tesla Model 3 in their first two years) to over 60% (Jaguar I-PACE, early Lucid Air).
 Three things drive the spread: brand perception, battery-tech generational risk, and charging-standard longevity.
 An EV stuck on CHAdeMO depreciates faster than one on NACS or CCS, because future charging access shrinks.
 An early air-cooled battery (2015-era Leaf) depreciates faster than a liquid-cooled one (2022 Ioniq 5), because capacity risk is priced in.
 And a Tesla Model Y keeps value because the brand has high demand on the used market and OTA software updates keep the car feeling new for years longer than a gas equivalent.

-The top five value-retainers after 3 years: Tesla Model Y (72%), Tesla Model 3 (70%), Rivian R1S (74%), Hyundai Ioniq 5 (69%), and Kia EV6 (68%).
-Tesla continues to dominate because of brand loyalty, a still-unmatched Supercharger network, and frequent OTA feature additions that keep even 5-year-old cars feeling current.
+The top value-retainers at two years: Rivian R1S (~73%), Rivian R1T (~72%), Tesla Model 3 (~66%), Tesla Model Y (~64%), and the Hyundai Ioniq 5 / Kia EV6 (high-50s to low-60s).
+Tesla holds value because of brand loyalty, a still-unmatched Supercharger network, and frequent OTA feature additions that keep even 5-year-old cars feeling current.
 The Rivian R1S punches above its weight thanks to constrained production and strong demand for three-row electric SUVs — there simply aren't enough used R1Ss on the market to drive prices down.
 Korean brands (Hyundai, Kia, Genesis) benefit from 800V architecture, 10-year battery warranties that transfer to second owners, and pricing discipline from HMG's dealer network.

 Best Used EV Deals Right Now